 Remediation can be done from a .darkdata file.
 Any identified PII will be remediated in the manner specified during search creation.

 As a prerequisite step, you will need to register the connections to your online data sources (and targets) in the URL Connection Registry, which is located in the Preferences > IRI > URL Connection Registry dialog in IRI Workbench.

-All URL Connections, including URI connection strings for MongoDB and Cassandra, can be saved.
+All URL Connections, including URI connection strings for MongoDB, Cassandra, and Elasticsearch can be saved.
 This allows for the URLs, authentication credentials, and any additional parameters to be saved and stored by IRI Workbench for future use.3

 Step 1 – Specify Search Parameters (Create .Search File)